|1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

 Significant Accounting and Reporting Policies

 The Company also reviews its patient account population and determines an appropriate distribution of patient accounts by payer (i.e., Medicare, patient pay, other third-party payer, etc.) into portfolios with similar collection experience.
 The Company has elected this practical expedient that, when evaluated for collectability, results in a materially consistent revenue amount for such portfolios as if each patient account were evaluated on an individual contract basis.
-During the quarter ended September 30, 2020, there were no adjustments to estimates of variable consideration to derecognize revenue for services provided in a prior period.
-There were no impairment losses on accounts receivable recorded during the quarters ended September 30, 2020 and 2019.
+During the period ended June 30, 2021, there were no adjustments to estimates of variable consideration to derecognize revenue for services provided in a prior period.
+There were no impairment losses on accounts receivable recorded during the periods ended June 30, 2021 and 2020.

-Product Revenue – ASPiRA GenetiX: Under ASC 606, the Company’s genetics revenue is recognized upon completion of the ASPiRA GenetiX test and delivery of results to the physician based on estimates of amounts that will ultimately be realized.
+Genetics Revenue – Aspira GenetiX: Under ASC 606, the Company’s genetics revenue is recognized upon completion of the Aspira GenetiX test and delivery of results to the physician based on estimates of amounts that will ultimately be realized.
 In determining the amount of revenue to be recognized for a delivered test result, the Company considers factors such as payment history and amount, payer coverage, whether there is a reimbursement contract between the payer and the Company, and any developments or changes that could impact reimbursement.
-These estimates require significant judgment by management as the Company has limited experience with such factors relating to ASPiRA GenetiX.
+These estimates require significant judgment by management as the Company has limited experience with such factors relating to Aspira GenetiX.